NOTz00m/bad-morse-transmitter/README.md

 This command will create a standalone executable file in the `dist` folder.

-## Executing the Program:

-1. Run the `morsetransmission.exe` file.
-2. Select your **COM Port** from the dropdown.
-3. Use the interface to transmit Morse code, adjust timings, or view the last transmission.

 ## Troubleshooting:

 - If you encounter issues with **COM port selection**, ensure that your Arduino is properly connected to your computer and recognized by the operating system.
-- Make sure you are not running multiple applications that may block the serial port (like the Arduino IDE or Serial Monitor).
+- Make sure you are not running multiple applications that may block the serial port at the same time (like the Arduino IDE or Serial Monitor).
 - THIS WAS TESTED ON AN ARDUINO UNO, I AM NOT RESPONSIBLE IF THE CODE DOES NOT WORK ON YOUR ARDUINO